CIS1221-2023-2024/A6-IsPrime/Wiki_p1.md

 ### Brute Force approach
 The brute force approach is a very simple method to calculate if a number is prime or not.
 It follows the basic mathematical principle of prime numbers, it checks if any given number is perfectly divisble by any number larger than 1 but smaller than itself.
-While this method works in finding prime numbers, it is very time inefficient when given a large number such as 1 million.
-This method is faster when the input is very small, however it is much slower when given large numbers.
-This method has a Big O Notation of O(n) since it will loop for the same ammount as the number provided, this means the time taken to execute this method is directly proportional to the number's size
+While this method works in finding prime numbers, it is very time inefficient when given a large number such as 1153 or 601831.
+This method is as efficient when working with small numbers or with non primes that have small divisors, however it is much slower when given large numbers, especially if they are prime.
+This method has a Big O Notation of O(n) since it will loop for the same ammount as the number provided (Given the number is prime), this means the time taken to execute this method is directly proportional to the number's size

 Code Snippet:
 ![image](https://github.com/CIS1221-2023-2024/A6-IsPrime/assets/150345446/6b456c8d-b6b8-44f5-a965-e97da187cd5b)